ejupialked/algorand-docker-network/README.md

 ```
 sh createNetwork.sh 4
 ```
 This will create a folder named 4-nodes-net/ with 4 participants and 1 relay node.
-The common genesis file distributes an even amount of stake to each participant (A participants has one account).
+The common genesis file distributes an even amount of stake to each participant (A participant has one account).
 The relay node does not participate in the consensus protocol.

 ### Deploy the network: